Accessibility statement | Beck | UX Designer & Researcher | Accessibility | Agentic AI

-To be clear about accessibility, these 5 considerations are the absolute minimum that any website needs to provide.
+To be clear about accessibility, the following 6 requirements are the absolute minimum that any website needs to consider.
 Many aspects of accessibility are fairly easy to understand and implement.
 This simple checklist of steps is a simple overview of the must-haves so that accessibility is addressed in the most basic way.

 1 - Every page needs a page title